ibm-cloud-docs/account/add_webhooks.md

 2. Click **Add**, and select **Slack**.
 3. Enter a name for your webhook and a Slack webhook URL.
 The notifications are sent to this unique URL.

-## Add Microsoft Teams webhooks to a distribution list
+## Adding Microsoft Teams webhooks to a distribution list
 {: #add-microsoft-teams-webhook}

 Adding Microsoft Teams webhooks to your distribution list is also available for you to receive account-wide {{site.data.keyword.Bluemix_notm}} notifications.